arish428/arish428/README.md

 ## Hi there 👋

 I am DataAIGeek, a teacher 👩🏿‍🏫 and a student 👨🏿‍🎓, am always passionate about learning new tools and technologies, and am ready to apply them to real-world applications.
+I have always decided to dedicate my time to transferring my knowledge to the people through online and onsite platforms.

 🔭 I’m currently working on
 Data Engineering, Data Science, Machine Learning, Deep Learning, and Data Analytics